nerzh/lldb-run/README.md

 ## Installation

-Install LLDB to your system with version 4.0 and above:
+Install LLDB to your system:

-    $ sudo apt-get install python-lldb-4.0
-    $ sudo apt-get install lldb-4.0
+    $ sudo apt-get install lldb

 OR